HCC Placement Testing

 WorkKeys Informational Guide

-WorkKeys is a national system for teaching and assessing workplace skills that connects knowing with doing and learning with earning.
-WorkKeys is a national system enabling education and business to work together to strengthen achievement of workplace skills.
+WorkKeys is a national system for teaching and assessing workplace skills that connect knowing with doing and learning with earning.
+WorkKeys is a national system enabling education and business to work together to strengthen the achievement of workplace skills.
 For additional information about the WorkKeys assessment system, please visit www.act.org.

 All potential students seeking admission to Highland Community College Technical Center will be tested using the WorkKeys Workplace Documents and Applied Math assessments.
 Minimum scores are required for each program.
-Call to schedule your tests at (785) 442-6210.
 Each tester will need to set up a WorkKeys account prior to testing.

 Potential students are reminded that this is not a pass/fail test and that they are not competing against anyone.
 WorkKeys scores are reported on a scale from <3 to 7; Level 3 is the least complex and Level 7 is most complex.
 Level 3 is established at the point where a business would begin to show interest in assessing individuals.